 patient is supine or seated with th...

-Calcaneus lateral view is part of the two view calcaneus series; this projection is used to asses the calcaneus, talocrural, talonavicular and talocalcaneal joint.
+Calcaneus lateral view is part of the two view calcaneus series; this projection is used to assess the calcaneus, talocrural, talonavicular and talocalcaneal joint.

 The calcar femorale is a normal ridge of dense bone that originates from the postero-medial endosteal surface of the proximal femoral shaft, near the lesser trochanter.
 It is vertical in orientation, and the ridge projects laterally toward the greater trochanter.
 This ridge of bone provides mech...